leaktk/docs/ARCHITECTURE.md

 ### Analyzers

-Analyzers take scan results, analyze them, and generate alerts.
+Analyzers take scan response, analyze them, and generate alerts.
 They may verify creds, filter existing items out, add/remove tags from the alerts, etc.

 An alert SHOULD have all of the same fields as a scan result, but an analyzer MAY alter the information in a field.
 It MAY also add additional fields.

 An analyzer MAY generate 0 or more alerts per result.
-Each alert will be sent as its own message.
+Each alert will be sent as its own message to the forwarders.

 ### Forwarders